 Stationery- we would greatly appreciate your support in ensuring your child has the correct stationery in their pencil case and in school every day- items will also be sold every Wednesday after school.
+Swimming hats are available from the school office.

-At a time when school budgets are so tight, we also greatly appreciate your support for our fundraising efforts- ranging from responding to information which can be found on the fundraising page of our website, through to wonderful opportunities, such as buying freshly laid organic eggs on the playground.
+At a time when school budgets are so tight, we also greatly appreciate your support for our fundraising efforts- ranging from responding to information which can be found on the FUNDRAISING page of our website, through to wonderful opportunities, such as buying our chickens' freshly laid organic eggs on the playground.